We are searching for

 Put your left arm out the driver’s side window to signal a stop, bending at the elbow.
 Your hand should be down towards the ground, and your palm should be open.
 Fingers should be straight and also pointed towards the ground.

-There are a few other hand signals for driving that are less common.
+There are a few other hand signals while driving that are less common.
 Here are some and when you should use them:

 • Apology: If you inadvertently cut someone off, putting your hand up with your palm facing them is often seen as an apology.
 It is polite to do this to show you did not intend to harm them in any way.
 Some people also make a “V” with their fingers to show they intended peace.